||Home > Publications

 We have also published a joint statement with the College of Social Work on the interactions between the PCF and the SOPs.
 Click here to read our statement.

-The College of Social Work have also published a document mappng the PCF to the SOPs.
-The document is available on the College's website, here.
+The College of Social Work produced a document mapping the PCF to the SOPs.
+The document is now available on BASW's website.
+Click here to read.

 |This document is available in the following formats: |